stereokai/amok/readme.markdown

 ```
 AMOK_BROWSER
-  When set to a executable, will be opened after the server has started.
+  When set to a executable, will be used as the default browser value.

 AMOK_BUNDLER
-  When set to an executable, will be used to bundle scripts.
+  When set to an executable, will be used as the default bundler value.
 ```

 ## Automatic Variables